Zander-Labuschagne/Secure-Sign-In-Android/README.md

 # Secure Sign In Android v2 *Discontinued*
 This is a mobile application I have created in an attempt to improve my online account security, it is the Android version(_v2_) of my Secure Sign In project.
 Find the latest version at https://gitlab.com/Zander-Labuschagne/SecureSignIn-Mobile which should have more Android device support as well as support for other devices such as Sailfish OS and iOS.
+The user provides a password with an accompanying key that is unique to the website(or account) requiring the password, the application then provides a lengthy and complicated password to be used instead.

 #### Compatibility notes:
   - _Android 7.1.1 or later is required to use this application._